 Digital Illustration by Allison Scalera

-I create to explore and nuance the infinite possibilities of movement through dance.
-I teach to share the refreshment and generosity I have found through dance and Pilates with the community.
+I create to explore the nuanced, infinite possibilities of movement through dance.
+I teach to share the refreshment and generosity I have found through dance with the community.
+It is all a learning experience.
 Movement to me is a needed breath of fresh air, of which I am allowed to fall in love with and express daily.

 I value movement innovation that is thoughtful, unpredictable, and highly articulate in detail.
-My emerging repertory is rich in dynamics, collaborative in style, and driven by my interests in the playful juxtaposition of various textures, energies, and spaces.
+My repertory is rich in dynamics, collaborative in style, and driven by my interests in the playful juxtaposition of space/focus, time, weight, and flow.
 I particularly treasure the sublime interactive possibilities that exist in contact improvisation and interdisciplinary collaborations.
-The paradox of active surrender has inspired my recent works and challenges me to live life by my faith and through my dance.
+The paradox of active surrender is of much peculiar interest to me, and has inspired my recent works.
+Likewise, I strive to live each given moment by my faith and through my dance.